This story begins on the snowy wastes of Necros.

 The credits roll.

-The Doctor emerges from the , unharmed but still covered in blood – all part of an elaborate theatrical effect.
+The Doctor emerges from the rubble, unharmed but covered in blood – all part of an elaborate theatrical effect.

 Jobel and the Doctor don’t hit it off.